eddmann/eddmann.github.io/_posts/2018/2018-06-11-mince-pie-challenge-designing-the-restful-api-with-raml.md

                 }
 ```

-RAML allows us to document how the process works, detailing the client request requirements and possible authentication related responses.
+RAML allows us to document how the process works, detailing the client request requirements and possible authentication-related responses.

-### Managing the Pies
+## Managing the Pies

 Now that we have validated who we are to the API, we can go about documenting how we expect to add and remove pies within the challenge.